Teach Systems Thinking

 - The Earth and Mind blog has many posts related to systems thinking.

-- The Earth and Mind II special volume has a section about teaching systems, which includes 7 papers about aspects of teaching systems thinking in the geosciences, including complex systems, weather systems, geodynamic systems, modeling, and more.
+- The Earth and Mind II ( This site may be offline. ) special volume has a section about teaching systems, which includes 7 papers about aspects of teaching systems thinking in the geosciences, including complex systems, weather systems, geodynamic systems, modeling, and more.

 - How Geoscientists Think and Learn Kastens, K. et al, (2009), How Geoscientists Think and Learn, Eos Trans.
 AGU, 90(31), 265.